-- 1. # of retailers who were contacted: List the cumulative total number of retailors who were contacted during the educational, informational or outreach events during the current reporting period. - b.
+- a.
+Cannabis Operations: Education and Information: For the current reporting period, provide the number of educational, information, or outreach events your project has provided to retailors with the intent of providing information and awareness of youth cannabis use and its negative effects. - 1. # of retailers who were contacted: List the cumulative total number of retailors who were contacted during the educational, informational or outreach events during the current reporting period. - b.
 Compliance/Code Enforcement Activities: Provide the number of compliance/code enforcement activities your project conducted during the current reporting period. - 1. # inspections completed: For the current reporting period, list the cumulative total of inspections completed at brick and mortar outlets and delivery, manufacturing, testing, distribution and cultivation (legal or illegal) locations. - 2. # of code enforcement actions/violations found: For the current reporting period, list the cumulative total of code enforcement actions/violations found at brick and mortar outlets and delivery, manufacturing, testing, distribution, and cultivation (legal or illegal) locations. - 3. # of permits applied for: For the current reporting period, list the cumulative total of permits applied for in your county for sales, delivery, manufacturing, distribution and/or cultivation. - c.
-Enforcement Activities: For the current reporting period, provide the number of enforcement activities your project conducted. - # of aerial/satellite surveillance inspections initiated: For the current reporting period, provide the cumulative number of aerial/satellite surveillance inspections initiated. - 2. # of illegal cultivation areas identified: For the current reporting period, provide the cumulative number of illegal cultivation areas identified. - # of unlicensed cannabis growth investigations initiated: For the current reporting period, provide the cumulative number of unlicensed cannabis growth investigations initiated. - 4. # of unpermitted plants identified: For the current reporting period, provide the cumulative number of unpermitted plants identified. - 5. # of environmental inspections initiated: For the current reporting period, provide the cumulative number of environmental inspections initiated. - 6. # of environmental tests done: For the current reporting period, provide the cumulative number of environmental tests done. - 7. # of environmental crimes found: For the current reporting period, list the cumulative total of environmental crimes found.
-This can could include water diversions, unpermitted housing, improper storage of contaminants, improper disposal of hazardous chemicals, unpermitted land grading, etc. - 8. # of reclamation plans developed: For the current reporting period, list the cumulative total of reclamation plans your project developed, including in conjunction with project partners.
+Enforcement Activities: For the current reporting period, provide the number of enforcement activities your project initiated. - 1. # of aerial/satellite surveillance inspections initiated: For the current reporting period, provide the cumulative number of aerial/satellite surveillance inspections initiated. - 2. # of illegal cultivation areas identified: For the current reporting period, provide the cumulative number of illegal cultivation areas identified. - 3. # of unlicensed cannabis growth investigations initiated: For the current reporting period, provide the cumulative number of unlicensed cannabis growth investigations initiated. - 4. # of unpermitted plants identified: For the current reporting period, provide the cumulative number of unpermitted plants identified. - 5. # of environmental inspections initiated: For the current reporting period, provide the cumulative number of environmental inspections initiated.

-- 9. # of other law enforcement investigations initiated (trafficking organizations, illegal products): For the current reporting period, provide the cumulative number of other law enforcement investigations initiated (trafficking organizations, illegal products). - 10. # of complaints responded to: For the current reporting period, list the cumulative total of public complaints regarding cannabis enforcement our project responded to.
+- 6. # of environmental tests done: For the current reporting period, provide the cumulative number of environmental tests done. - 7. # of environmental crimes found: For the current reporting period, list the cumulative total of environmental crimes found.
+This can could include water diversions, unpermitted housing, improper storage of contaminants, improper disposal of hazardous chemicals, unpermitted land grading, etc. - 8. # of reclamation plans developed: For the current reporting period, list the cumulative total of reclamation plans your project developed, including in conjunction with project partners. - 9. # of other law enforcement investigations initiated (trafficking organizations, illegal products): For the current reporting period, provide the cumulative number of other law enforcement investigations initiated (trafficking organizations, illegal products). - 10. # of complaints responded to: For the current reporting period, list the cumulative total of public complaints regarding cannabis enforcement our project responded to.